-Africa Women Innovation & Entrepreneurship Forum Appoints Advisory Board to Drive Next Phase of Growth and Impact
+Africa Women Innovation & Entrepreneurship Forum Appoints Advisory Board To Drive Next Phase Of Growth And Impact

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, January 26, 2026/ -- The Africa Women Innovation & Entrepreneurship Forum (AWIEF) () has announced the establishment of its Advisory Board, a key step in guiding the organisation’s next phase of strategic growth and long-term impact across the African continent.
+The Africa Women Innovation&Entrepreneurship Forum (AWIEF) ( ) has announced the establishment of its Advisory Board, a key step in guiding the organisation's next phase of strategic growth and long-term impact across the African continent.

 The new Advisory Board brings together a distinguished group of global leaders with extensive experience in business, policy, development, media, and innovation.
-The Board will provide high-level strategic guidance on AWI’F’s medium- to long-term priorities, including sustainable revenue growth, institutional strengthening, governance, and the expansion of programmes that support w’men’s entrepreneurship and innovation in Africa.
+The Board will provide high-level strategic guidance on AWIEF's medium- to long-term priorities, including sustainable revenue growth, institutional strengthening, governance, and the expansion of programmes that support women's entrepreneurship and innovation in Africa.

-Irene Ochem, Founder & CEO of AWIE“.
-“The collective experience, insight, and leadership of our Advisory Board members will be invaluable as we consolidate our institutional foundations and scale our impact’across Africa’s entrepreneu”ship ecosystem.”
+“The establishment of the Advisory Board marks an important milestone in AWIEF's evolution,” said Irene Ochem, Founder&CEO of AWIEF.“The collective experience, insight, and leadership of our Advisory Board members will be invaluable as we consolidate our institutional foundations and scale our impact across Africa's entrepreneurship ecosystem.”

 AWIEF Advisory Board Members

-•Dal—a Ibrahim — CEO, Nahdet Misr Publishing House; Founder & CEO, EdVentures; champion for education, ’nnovation, and Africa’s creative economy
+Dalia Ibrahim - CEO, Nahdet Misr Publishing House; Founder&CEO, EdVentures; champion for education, innovation, and Africa's creative economy

-•A—a Ndiaye-Seck — Former Special Representative UN Women to the African Union Commission & President, ADES-USA; expert in gender policy, economic inclusion, and sustainable development
+Awa Ndiaye-Seck - Former Special Representative UN Women to the African Union Commission&President, ADES-USA; expert in gender policy, economic inclusion, and sustainable development

-•Nicolas —ompigne-Mognard — Founder & Chairman, APO Group; pan-African media and communications strategist with extensive global networks; named one of the most 100 Most Influential Africans by New African magazine in 2023 and 2024
+Nicolas Pompigne-Mognard - Founder&Chairman, APO Group; pan-African media and communications strategist with extensive global networks; named one of the most 100 Most Influential Africans by New African magazine in 2023 and 2024

 Role of the Advisory Board

-The Advisory Board has b’en created to support AWIEF’s growth beyond its flagship annual convenings, with a strong focus on strategic programming, partnerships, research, policy influence, and ecosystem development.
+The Advisory Board has been created to support AWIEF's growth beyond its flagship annual convenings, with a strong focus on strategic programming, partnerships, research, policy influence, and ecosystem development.

 For media enquiries: